Computation and properties of the Epstein zeta function with applications to quantum systems: Algorithm

 \section{Algorithm}

 In this section, we present an algorithm for efficiently computing the Epstein zeta for arbitrary real parameters.
 While Crandall's representation forms the basis for computing the Epstein zeta function in terms of a sum over superexponentially decaying function values, many numerical challenges remain.
 In this chapter, we present \hyperref[alg]{Algorithm 1}, which evaluates the Epstein zeta function for arbitrary real parameters to full precision for dimensions $d\le 10$.
 The discussion of the algorithm is structured as follows.
-The preprocessing of the parameters, especially the projection of the vectors to the elementary lattice cell, is discussed in \Cref{sec:preproc}.
-Near poles and zeros of the gamma and Crandall functions, explicit evaluations of the Epstein zeta function as discussed in \Cref{sec:special} are needed to guarantee a stable evaluation.
-In \Cref{abwert}, our choice of the summation cutoff is justified and techniques for reducing roundoff errors are discussed.
-Finally, we outline the computation of the upper incomplete gamma function in \Cref{ogammaalg}.
+The preprocessing of the parameters, especially the projection of the vectors to the elementary lattice cell, is discussed in Section \ref{sec:preproc}.
+Near poles and zeros of the gamma and Crandall functions, explicit evaluations of the Epstein zeta function as discussed in Section \ref{sec:special} are needed to guarantee a stable evaluation.
+In Section \ref{sec:syms} we show, how the symmetries of the Epstein zeta function simplify its evaluation.
+In Section \ref{sec:abwert}, our choice of the summation cutoff is justified, and techniques for reducing roundoff errors are discussed.
+Finally, we outline the computation of the upper incomplete gamma function in Section \ref{sec:ogammaalg}.